Sunday, June 22, 2025

 About the University of Maryland

-The University of Maryland (UMD) is the state's flagship university and a leading public research institution, propelled by a $1.3 billion joint research enterprise.
-Located four miles from Washington, D.C., the university is dedicated to addressing the grand challenges of our time and is the nation's first Do Good campus.
-It is driven by a diverse and proudly inclusive community of more than 50,000 fearless Terrapins.
-UMD is a top producer of Fulbright scholars and offers an unparalleled student experience with more than 300 academic programs, 25 living-learning programs and 400 study abroad programs.
-Spurred by a culture of innovation and creativity, UMD faculty are global leaders in their field and include Nobel laureates, Pulitzer Prize winners and members of the national academies.
-For more information about the University of Maryland, visit umd.edu.
+The University of Maryland (UMD) is the state's flagship university driven by a community of more than 50,000 fearless Terrapins.
+As a leading research university and top 20 public institution, UMD is proud to be part of the Association of American Universities.
+Dedicated to excellence and impact for the public good, the university is propelled by a $1.4 billion joint research enterprise.
+UMD is the nation’s first Do Good campus, and is consistently ranked for its innovation, research and top-tier academic programs.
+Located in the National Capital Region, the university offers an unparalleled student experience with federal internship opportunities, hundreds of academic programs and study abroad options, and top-ranked living-learning programs.
+Spurred by a culture of innovation and creativity, UMD’s faculty are global leaders in their fields and include Nobel laureates, Pulitzer Prize winners and members of the national academies.
+For more information about the University of Maryland, College Park, visit umd.edu

 About the Quantum Startup Foundry at UMD